 Address: Museumstraat 1, 1071 XX Amsterdam, Netherlands

-One of the finest attractions in the Netherlands is the internationally famed Rijksmuseum, which is also one of the country’s most visited museums, found in the Dutch capital city of Amsterdam.
+One of the finest places to visit in the Netherlands is the internationally famed Rijksmuseum, which is also one of the country’s most interesting museums.

-It is an interesting museum among Amsterdam’s finest and most renowned museums located on Museum Square, a museum lovers paradise in the picturesque city.
-The museum has a huge collection of incredible artworks and relics from the nation’s 800-year history.
+The Rijksmuseum is among Amsterdam’s finest and most renowned museums.
+Not only that, it’s located on the picturesque Museum Square, which is a paradise for museum lovers.
+The museum has a vast collection of incredible artworks and relics from the nation’s 800-year history.

-The Rijksmuseum is close to a number of the progressive town of Amsterdam’s most famous sights, and numerous museums, all easily reachable on foot.
+The Rijksmuseum is close to many of Amsterdam’s most famous sights, all easily reachable on foot.

 Works by Rembrandt, such as ‘The Night Watch,’ are national treasures.
-The museum also contains a vast collection of prints, sculptures, and historical relics in addition to paintings.
+This local history museum also contains a vast collection of prints, sculptures, and historical relics.
+While you’re hitting up Museum Street, be sure to check out Amsterdam’s other attractions.

 See Related: Best Museums in Prague